-San Francisco Poised To Ban Sales Of E-Cigarettes
+San Francisco Bans Sales Of E-Cigarettes

 Public health officials are concerned about the rising number of teens using e-cigarettes, because nicotine can harm a young person's developing brain.
 The Centers for Disease Control and Prevention warns that young people who vape may be more likely to start smoking traditional cigarettes.

-Walton says he's disgusted with the actions of Juul and similar companies, who he says are "putting profits before the health of young people, and people in general."
+Walton says he's disgusted with the actions of Juul and similar companies, which, he says, are "putting profits before the health of young people and people in general."

 Despite the tobacco age limit, Walton says, vaping devices are commonly confiscated from students in the city's middle schools and high schools.

-The ordinance is accompanied by another that prevents the manufacture, distribution, and sale of e-cigarettes on city-owned property in San Francisco.
+The ordinance is accompanied by another that prevents the manufacture, distribution and sale of e-cigarettes on city-owned property in San Francisco.

 That ordinance takes direct aim at Juul Labs, which leases space from the city on San Francisco's Pier 70.
-The ordinance is not retroactive, so it would not force Juul's relocation away from the company's current space, but it would prevent other e-cigarette makers from renting city property in the future.
+The ordinance is not retroactive, so it would not force Juul's relocation away from the company's current space, but it would prevent other e-cigarette-makers from renting city property in the future.
 In a written statement, Juul spokesman Ted Kwong said that, in any case, the company does not "manufacture, distribute or sell our product from this space."

-Juul's vaping device was introduced in 2015, and the company now controls 70 percent of the vaping market.
-About the size of a flash drive, the Juul device is small, sleek and discrete.
+Juul's vaping device was introduced in 2015, and the company now controls 70% of the vaping market.
+About the size of a flash drive, the Juul device is small, sleek and discreet.

-In a written statement, Juul Labs say it shares the city's goal of keeping e-cigarettes away from young people.
-Company officials say the firm has made it harder for underage buyers to purchase Juul via the company's website, and have shut down Juul accounts on Facebook and Instagram.
+In a written statement, Juul Labs says it shares the city's goal of keeping e-cigarettes away from young people.
+Company officials say the firm has made it harder for underage buyers to purchase Juul via the company's website and has shut down Juul accounts on Facebook and Instagram.

 But, the company argues, "The prohibition of vapor products for all adults in San Francisco will not effectively address underage use and will leave cigarettes on shelves as the only choice for adult smokers, even though they kill 40,000 Californians every year."

 Walton, the San Francisco supervisor, doesn't buy that argument, however.
-He says swapping tobacco use for vaping is simply, "trading one nicotine addiction for another."
-What's more, he says, he's concerned that for every adult that might benefit, dozens of young people could become addicted.
+He says swapping tobacco use for vaping is simply "trading one nicotine addiction for another."
+What's more, he says, he's concerned that for every adult who might benefit, dozens of young people could become addicted.

 San Francisco resident Jay Friedman thinks the complete e-cigarette ban goes too far.
-The software engineer says he smoked a pack of cigarettes a day for 20 years, and that smoking e-cigarettes has reduced his regular cigarette habit to two to three a day.
+The software engineer says that he smoked a pack of cigarettes a day for 20 years and that smoking e-cigarettes has reduced his regular cigarette habit to two to three a day.
 He says he feels better physically.

 Friedman supported a ban on flavored tobacco that city voters passed last year.
 "I feel like it was good to get rid of the fruit flavors for kids," he says, "but this feels like maybe a step too far."